Overton Creative Consulting has been employed on range of exciting projects.

 Overton Creative completed the development of comprehensive submission to the NSW Independent Local Government Review Panel for the Museums and Galleries NSW.

-The submission focussed on the effectiveness of Local Government to be major contributor to cultural, social and economic wellbeing of communities across NSW.
+The submission focused on the effectiveness of Local Government to be major contributor to cultural, social and economic well being of communities across NSW.
 The submission presented a collective response of Museums & Galleries NSW and its stakeholders to the role of cultural policy, infrastructure and service provision within the context of local government in NSW.

 Overton Creative was employed to develop a programming marketing package for the launch of the Sydney Sacred Music Festival 2012.
 The program featured a diversity of Sacred Music and World Music from both local and international acts; as well as cross-collaborative arts, film screenings, visual art, and discussion panels.